 - You should ask your contact about the approximate knowledge level of attendees, e.g., 1st year vs. 4th year students, faculty, etc.

 - Please ask your contact where your presentation will take place and approximately how many attendees will there be, e.g., if it is in a large lecture hall, you might need to adjust the type size of your PowerPoint presentation.

-- If travel is necessary for a Speaker, you need to provide the DSP Manager, firstname.lastname@example.org with your travel budget for approval by ACM's Chief Operating Officer (COO) ASAP.
-An email containing a travel authorization form will be sent to you.
-Once ACM's COO approves your travel budget, you can take care of the logistics with the host.
+- If travel is necessary, you need to provide ACM (email@example.com) with your travel budget for approval.
+An email containing a travel authorization form will be sent to you after you have accepted the invitation.
+Once ACM approves your travel budget, you can take care of the logistics with the host.